What You Need To Know Before You Plan For Your Park Restroom

 Ideally, your restroom will be large enough for lines not to form during peak visitation periods.
 A restroom should maximize your park’s appeal, not be a source of discomfort or frustration for those stuck in long lines.
 Opting for a larger restroom or perhaps multiple restrooms will raise costs, but if you anticipate heavy usage periods it is an investment well made.
 You know your park (and budget constraints) best so be sure to size your restroom with care.

-In the process of calculating park restroom usage, take care not to underestimate need based on the usage of waterless outhouses such as chemical and vault toilets.
+In the process of calculating park restroom usage, take care not to underestimate the need based on the usage of waterless outhouses such as chemical and vault toilets.
 Many people, especially women, avoid using these restrooms completely but WILL use a traditional flush restroom.
 If you are upgrading to real restrooms, you should anticipate an increase in usage.

 You should also consider the population growth of your area.
 A restroom building might last 50+ years.
 An adequately sized restroom now might be inadequate a decade later.
 If you are unsure, it might be wise to err on the side of having too much of a restroom than too little.
 Properly planning for visitation growth could save you money in the long run if it means your park doesn’t have to purchase an added restroom down the road.